What is it?

 The Pupil Premium is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
 Funding is based on children who are registered for Free School Meals (FSM) or have been registered for FSM within the last 6 years, and children that have been Looked After by the Local Authority for more than six months.

-Catch-up funding is the equivalent of £80 per pupil for the 2020-21 academic to enable pupils’ learning to be returned to their attainment prior to the Covid-19 lockdown in 2020.
+Recovery premium funding is the equivalent of £135 per pupil for the 2022-23 academic to enable pupils’ learning to be returned to their attainment prior to the Covid-19 lockdown in 2020.

 Why was Pupil Premium Funding Introduced?